peterkimpk1/tic-tac-toe/README.md

 ### Wins + Challenges:
 *Wins*
-1. Implementing local storage with different event listeners.
+1. Implementing local storage with different event listeners
-2. Changes to the DOM only occur after the data model has been updated.
+2. Changes to the DOM only occur after the data model has been updated
-3. PlayerTurn variable is used dynamically
+3. Able to use import/export to separate data model and DOM to different files

 *Challenges*
 1. Implementing initial load function to work with local storage
 2. Moving player objects to necessary index positions
-3. Separating data model update and DOM update functions
+3. Integrating two different javascript files